eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/3-Create-inner-classes-including-static-inner-class,-local-class,-nested-class,-and-anonymous-inner-class.md

 * A class that is created but have its name decided by the compiler
 * The class implements the *Animal* interface and provides the implementation of the *eat* method.
 * An object is created and referred by the *a* variable of *Animal* type.

+The rules to access variables in anonymous classes are:
+* An anonymous class has access to the members of its enclosing class.
+* An anonymous class cannot access local variables in its enclosing scope that are not declared as final or effectively final.
+* Like a nested class, a declaration of a variable in an anonymous class shadows any other declarations in the enclosing scope that have the same name.